grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-teams.md

 ### Create a new Workflow in Microsoft Teams

-1. To create a new workflow follow the steps in [Create flows in Microsoft Teams](https://learn.microsoft.com/en-us/power-automate/teams/teams-app-create)
+1. To create a new workflow, follow the steps in [Create flows in Microsoft Teams](https://learn.microsoft.com/en-us/power-automate/teams/teams-app-create) documentation.
-2. Microsoft provides template library.
-You can use template "Post to a channel when a webhook request is received"
+2. Consider using the template "Post to a channel when a webhook request is received" from the Microsoft template library.
-3. At the end of workflow creation wizard, copy the provided URL
+3. After creating the workflow in Teams, copy the provided URL for use in the next steps.

 ## Procedure